Energy

 Smart meters use similar technology to your mobile phone.
 Health authorities globally, including the World Health Organization (WHO), have assessed the scientific evidence and there are no established health effects.

-Why are we moving to smart meters?
+Why are homes getting switched to smart meters?

 Smart meters have several advantages for homeowners, energy suppliers, and the environment.
-They will:

 • reduce our carbon footprint by empowering household to use less energy